Soissons, Aisne tourism & sightseeing

 Associated buildings such as the storehouses and the living accommodation can also be seen.

 Built between the 12th and 14th centuries, the cathedral in Soissons is in the gothic style.
 It is unusual in appearance, having an unsymmetrical facade (there is a tower on the right but not on the left side of the front).
 The cathedral contains some notable artworks such as the 'Adoration des begers' by Rubens and stained glass windows by Raphael Lardeur.

 Other sites of interest in Soissons

-Other sites include the Abbey of Saint-Leger, mostly a 16th century reconstruction although the chevet is part of the original 12th century church.
-The abbey now contains the Town Museum, and has a very impressive cloister.
+Other historic sites in Soissons include the Abbey of Saint-Leger, mostly a 16th century reconstruction although the chevet is part of the original 12th century church.
+The abbey now contains the Town Museum, and has an impressive cloister.

 You can also see the crypt of the ancient Abbey of Saint-Menard, several other notable churches, and the classical style town hall of Soissons, built in the late 18th century.
 The Hotel de Barral is another grand 18th century townhouse.
-You will also see the 'Square Saint-Pierre' - although not a lot remains of the original grand complex, it was interestingly at one time among the most important female monasteries in France.
+Another religious monument is the 'Square Saint-Pierre' - although not a lot remains of the original grand complex, it was interestingly at one time among the most important female monasteries in France.

-Elsewhere in Soissons there are several large open squares and parcs to explore and some picturesque riverside walks, making it a pleasant town to explore.
+Elsewhere in Soissons you will discover several large open squares and parcs to explore and some picturesque riverside walks, making it a pleasant town to explore.